 Hey Guys!
-This is a blog I wrote as an assessment piece a few months ago for my online journalism class and I thought I’d share with you all here.
+This is a blog I wrote as an assessment piece a few months ago for my online journalism class and I thought I’d share it with you all here.

 Once again racial issues in the fashion industry have sparked media attention.
 The Misha Collection Show finale at Mercedes Benz Fashion Week has caused quite the stir when an entirely Caucasian catwalk strutted to Beyoncé’s song Formation.
 A news.com.au article on the event quotes NY Mag fashion writer Lindsay Peoples post where she says, “It’s awkward to see a brigade of white models marching to a song that’s become a “Say it loud, I’m black and I’m proud” anthem for black women.”
 It’s not the first time the Australian Fashion community has been criticized for the lack of diversity on the runway.